May 17: Today in Royal History

 May 17, 1971 – Birth of Queen Máxima of the Netherlands, wife of King Willem-Alexander of the Netherlands, born Máxima Zorreguieta Cerruti in Buenos Aires, Argentina

 Máxima met her future husband in Spain, during the Seville Spring Fair.
-At first, she was unaware of his royal status, having simply introduced himself as ‘Alexander’.
+At first, she was unaware of his royal status, having introduced himself as ‘Alexander’.
 When he eventually told her who he was, she thought he was joking.
 They met again a few weeks later in New York and their romance blossomed.
 The couple married on February 2, 2002.
 Máxima and Willem-Alexander have three daughters.
 Willem-Alexander’s mother Queen Beatrix abdicated on the morning of April 30, 2013, and Willem-Alexander became the new King of the Netherlands and Máxima became Queen.
-Queen Máxima holds numerous public posts and represents the Royal House at official occasions of all kinds.
+Queen Máxima holds numerous public posts and represents the Royal House at official occasions.
 She is a member of the Council of State which provides the government and Parliament with advice on legislation and governance and is also the country’s highest administrative court.

-Unofficial Royalty: Máxima Zorreguieta Cerruti, Queen of the Netherlands
+Unofficial Royalty: Queen Máxima of the Netherlands

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.